Vehicle Rams Into 2 Bus Stops in Marseille, Killing 1

+David-Olivier Reverdy of the Alliance police union says the driver of the Renault Master van was arrested in the scenic Old Port neighborhood Monday morning.

+He says it is too early to blame the incident on terrorism, but "given the times" it cannot be excluded as a motive.
+He says all possibilities are currently being studied.

-(PARIS) AP — French media are reporting that a van has rammed into two bus stops in the French port city of Marseille, killing one person and injuring another.
+French media earlier reported that a van has rammed into two bus stops in the French port city of Marseille, killing one person and injuring another.
 Police have tweeted that an operation is underway and they are asking residents to avoid part of the scenic Old Port area.

+One person was hospitalized after the driver rammed the first bus stop.
+A woman was killed after he rammed the second bus stop in front of a KFC restaurant.

+The two bus stops in northern Marseille are about 5 kilometers (3 miles) apart.
+Marseille is France's second largest city.

 BFM-TV says a witness noted the license plate of the van and was able to give it to police.
-A woman was killed at the second bus stop and a man injured at the first.
-They were in different areas of Marseille, which is the second-largest city in France.

 A motive for the attacks is not yet known.